 As you may have noticed, we have listed a few topics that come to mind immediately, if you tackle these topics strategically, then you have taken the step to secure your Active Directory environment.

 I would recommend using a 3rd party tool to assist you in identifying problems or risks in the environment.
-You can refer to it as an active directory management tool.
+You can refer to it as an active directory environment management tool.

 - DNS Health

 - Group Policy